 Time to start connecting with your ideal clients.
 This means being active in your local yoga community & connecting with your ideal clients online.

 If you haven’t by now, it would be wise to set up an email newsletter.
 Email Marketing is the most effective way to build relationships with your ideal client.

 The goal of this stage is to create a following of students who trust you and who’d be willing to consider your offerings.

 Step 4: Create & launch a premium offering

 After creating a following of potential clients… it’s time to ask your peeps to invest in something you’ve created.

-A crucial thing to realize is that the teaching yoga classes at the studio will never pay you enough.
-The studios cannot afford to pay “full time wages” so it’s up to the individual yoga teacher to create a premium offering “outside the studio.”
+A crucial thing to realize is that teaching yoga classes at the studio will never pay you enough.
+The studios cannot afford to pay “full-time wages” so it’s up to the individual yoga teacher to create a premium offering “outside the studio.”